ej2432/git-novice/_episodes/11-licensing.md

 - "Explain differences in licensing and social expectations."
 keypoints:
 - "People who incorporate General Public License (GPL'd) software into their own software must make their software also open under the GPL license; most other open licenses do not require this."
-- "The Creative Commons family of licenses allow people to mix and match requirements and restrictions on attribution, creation of derivative works, further sharing, and commercialization."
+- "The Creative Commons family of licenses allow people to mix and match requirements and restrictions on attribution, creation of derivative works, further sharing, and commercialization.
+However, CC licenses are not recommended for licensing software."
 - "People who are not lawyers should not try to write licenses from scratch."
 ---